ian-cho/data-prep-kit/transforms/universal/rep_removal/README.md

     - Copy the empty parquet file to target folder without processing

-these enhancements speed up the task, minimize the disk storage utilization, and improve parallelism on each node.
+These enhancements speed up the task, minimize the disk storage utilization, and improve parallelism on each node.

 The original code from https://github.com/google-research/deduplicate-text-datasets removes all copies of the duplicates.
 Another modification has been made to retain the first copy of each duplicate cluster.

 This repetition removal task can be fine-tuned by adjusting the length_threshold(repeated text sequence length) and frequency_threshold.
-Based on the analysis length_threshold=50 is used in the repetition removal task that also was used in the original work from google and in the RefinedWeb.
+Based on an analysis, length_threshold=50 is used in the repetition removal task that was also used in the original work from google and in the RefinedWeb.

 ## Contributors
 - Shalisha Witherspoon (shalisha.witherspoon@ibm.com)